AHartNtkn/ICombSandbox/design.md

 - Click-drag from one port to another to connect.
 - Wires are strings (not springs):
-  - Constant-length unless changed manually (mouse-up to lengthen/increase number of links, mouse-down to shorten/decrease number of links).
+  - Constant-length unless changed manually (mouse wheel up to lengthen the links, mouse wheel down to shorten the links).
   - Simulated via linkage/chain/rope-based physics.
   - Bezier curve rendered using linkages as guide.
   - Wires can be clicked-and-dragged from any point by the mouse, with physics simulating appropriate forces from the drag point.